 What can be treated with acupuncture

-There are some promising recent studies showing how acupuncture can treat depression, anxiety, and stress.
+There are some promising recent studies showing how acupuncture can help a person manage and ease anxiety, depression, and stress.
 Now, there are clear biological explanations for this clinical evidence.
 The Anxiety and Depression Association of America (ADAA) states that, “evidence for the use of acupuncture to treat anxiety disorders is becoming stronger.”
 In another case, Reuters Health reported on a study from the University of York in the UK – the study recruited 755 people with moderate to severe depression.
 Seventy percent of the patients had been on anti-depressants and continued on them throughout the study.
-The study concluded that both acupuncture and counselling had a great positive effect on depression, lowering the number from an average of 16 out of 27 at the start of the study, to 9 for acupuncture and 11 for counselling at its conclusion.
+The study concluded that both acupuncture and counseling had a great positive effect on depression, lowering the number from an average of 16 out of 27 at the start of the study, to 9 for acupuncture and 11 for counseling at its conclusion.
 The benefits lasted 3 months after treatment had concluded.

 How does acupuncture work